7 Top Tips to Improve Your Credit Score in 2025

 3. Beware of The Frauds – keep an eye on your score

-By keeping a regular check on your credit report, you can easily detect all the financial irregularities happening with your credit account easily and quickly.
-You can do this for free for all the major three major credit bureaus.
-Equifax (Equifax), Experian (Experian) and TransUnion (TransUnion).
+By keeping a regular check on your credit report, you can easily detect all the financial irregularities happening with your credit accounts easily and quickly.
+You can get a report for free once a year for all the major three major credit bureaus.
+Equifax, Experian, and TransUnion.

 It’s a good idea to check your report at least once a month (you can even get these sites to email you if anything changes).
 When you check your file if you see any unusual accounts or transactions you don’t recognise, you’ll need to:

-• Raise a dispute with the credit reference agency
+• Raise a data dispute with the relevant agency.

 • Contact the lender / business that placed the account on your file to query.